-Over the past several years, law enforcement agencies across the country have begun equipping their officers with body-worn cameras (BWCs).
+Law enforcement agencies across the country are equipping their officers with body-worn cameras (BWCs) to increase transparency and build community trust.
 The important benefits of BWCs, and the challenges in implementing BWC programs, are highlighted in several recent publications: see the Office of Justice Programs' Diagnostic Center report Police Officer Body-Worn Cameras: Assessing the Evidence, and the COPS Office and Police Executive Research Forum paper, Implementing A Body-Worn Camera Program: Recommendations and Lessons Learned.

 JAG funding is an important potential source of funding for law enforcement agencies implementing new BWC programs or enhancing existing programs.
 JAG funds may be used to purchase BWCs and for costs associated with the BWC program, such as storage and policy development.
 Similarly, SAAs are encouraged to use either their Variable Pass-Through (VPT) or their "less than \$10,000" funding that is added into the state award to set aside funds to assist small departments in implementing BWC programs.
+Grantees who wish to use JAG funds to purchase BWC equipment, or to implement or enhance BWC programs, must certify that they or the law enforcement agency receiving the BWC funding have policies and procedures in place related to equipment usage, data storage, privacy, victims, access, disclosure, training, etc. A copy of the required BWC certification can be found at www.bja.gov/Funding/BodyWornCameraCert.pdf.

-Agencies using JAG funds to purchase BWC equipment or to implement or enhance BWC programs should, as a best practice, have policies and procedures in place related to equipment usage, data storage, privacy, victims, access, disclosure, training, etc. Officers, prosecutors, defenders, victims and privacy advocates, and community groups should be consulted early in the BWC policy development process to guide and inform policy and procurement decisions.
-BJA plans to release a BWC Toolkit and web site in spring 2015 that will share model BWC policies, resources, and best practices to assist departments in implementing BWC programs.
+The BJA BWC Toolkit provides model BWC policies, resources, and best practices to assist departments in implementing BWC programs.